-Families will be permitted to move within the SPHA's jurisdiction during the initial year of assisted occupancy.
+Families will be permitted to lease a unit within the SPHA's jurisdiction during the initial year of assisted occupancy.
 Families will not be permitted to move outside the SPHA's jurisdiction under portability procedures during the initial year of assisted occupancy.